 Travel After Completing your Program

 If you plan to travel to Canada or anywhere else outside of the United States during your grace period, the OIA will not be able to sign your I-20 for travel.
-If you travel outside of the country, you will NOT be able to re-enter the United States as an F-1 student, because you have completed your program.
+If you travel outside of the country after completing your academic program, you will NOT be able to re-enter the United States as an F-1 student.

 You may be able to re-enter the United States as a tourist.
 Discuss your plans before you travel; see an advisor during Walk-in Advising Hours.